Preface

 The vendors aren’t going to fix AI’s hallucination problems any time soon.

 Hallucination is typically framed as a high-level problem; a persistent bug or quality issue for the AI companies to work out.
 However, those companies are currently unprofitable and bleeding cash, with stakeholders and regulators breathing down their necks.
-The public is furious over rising utility bills resulting from ever-expanding AI datacenter construction.
-Market and economic news articles are being published in major media outlets, openly questioning whether the entire AI industry is a circular-funded market bubble preparing to burst.
+Public pushback is growing over rising utility bills resulting from ever-expanding AI datacenter construction.
+Market and economic news articles are being published in major media outlets, openly asking when the entire AI industry’s circular-funded market bubble will burst.
 All of that is exacerbated by increasing supply constraints, driving delays and price increases which impact everything from energy to GPU manufacturing.
 Clearly, the vendors have more pressing priorities.

 It’s unconventional, but it works.
 Read more if you want to know why.